CHIEF EXECUTIVE OFFICER/CHIEF CREATIVE OFFICER

 MJ has won nearly 100 industry creative awards.
 But much more rewarding than that has been his successful work with international charities, government organizations and national churches.
 Mike is a competitive soccer and paddle tennis player.
 And yes, he disappoints car service men around the world when they arrive at the airport expecting to pick up the “other” Michael Jordan.

-The lead designer and art director at 31 Lengths, Angelle brings a mélange of skills to her work.
+The lead designer and art director at 31 Lengths, Angelle brings a rare mix of left-brain and right brain to her work.
 Actually, it’s more of a gumbo.

-Originally from New Orleans, Angelle has worked at Mullen and Beauty Village.
-She created campaigns for numerous clients like TRESémme, New Balance and Value City Furniture.
-Angelle was trained at the Creative Circus in Atlanta.
+Originally from New Orleans, Angelle was trained at the Creative Circus in Atlanta.
 No, she did not tame lions or ride unicycles.
 But she did learn to juggle assignments, balance type, jump through hoops and a few other magic tricks.

 Merril is the newest member of 31 Lengths’ creative department.
 She hails from Manila in the Philippines.
 She speaks three languages – English, Spanish and Tagalog (which is helpful for all our Tagalog-speaking clients.)